anhlnp/DawnFood/README.md

 <!-- About this App -->
 <!-- Start -->
-# Project name is Freshly.com
+# Project name is DawnFood
 # This is a food item selling website

 ### this site is Fully responsive